 Ravens sign Fluker, who will seek to replace Yanda at guard

 OWINGS MILLS, Md.
 (AP) —The Baltimore Ravens have signed free agent guard D.J.
 Fluker, who is expected to compete for the opening on the offensive line created by the retirement of Marshal Yanda.

 Fluker has 92 games of NFL experience over seven years with three teams, most recently the Seattle Seahawks.
 He has played primarily at right guard, the position Yanda manned for the majority of his 13 seasons before retiring in March.

-The Ravens announced Monday that Fluker signed a one-year contract.
+Fluker signed a one-year contract, the Ravens announced Monday.
 He has 88 career starts, the last 57 of them at guard.
 The 6-foot-5, 342-pound Fluker started in 14 regular-season games and had two playoff starts for Seattle at right guard last season.